adrianhelvik/anonymous-custom-elements/README.md

 properties not mentioned in this proposal.

 ### tagName
-Readonly property containing and empty `DOMString`.
+Readonly property containing an empty `DOMString`.

 ### outerHTML
 Returns the same value as innerHTML.